 Wound exudate should be cultured for anaerobic and aerobic organisms.
 Because clostridia double in number every 7 minutes, anaerobic cultures of Clostridia may be positive in as little as 6 hours.
-However, other anaerobic and aerobic bacteria, including members of the Enterobacteriaceae family and Bacteroides, Streptococcus, and Staphylococcus spp, alone or mixed, can cause severe clostridia-like cellulitis, extensive fasciitis, or myonecrosis (see Necrotizing Soft Tissue Infection).
+However, other anaerobic and aerobic bacteria, including members of the Enterobacteriaceae family and Bacteroides, Streptococcus, and Staphylococcus species, alone or mixed, can cause severe clostridia-like cellulitis, extensive fasciitis, or myonecrosis (see Necrotizing Soft Tissue Infection).
 Also, many wounds, particularly if open, are contaminated with both pathogenic and nonpathogenic clostridia that are not responsible for the infection.

 The presence of clostridia is significant when

 However, if PMNs are abundant and the smear shows many chains of cocci, an anaerobic streptococcal or staphylococcal infection should be suspected.
 Abundant gram-negative bacilli may indicate infection with one of the Enterobacteriaceae or a Bacteroides species (see Mixed Anaerobic Infections).